Martin Tomanovits: International representative rowing

 For the 1964 Tokyo Olympics the winning Victorian King's Cup eight was again selected in toto.
-They took a new Towns eight with them to the Olympics but quickly saw that its design and technology was way behind the European built Donoratico and Stampfli shells being used by the other nations.
+They took a new Sargent & Burton eight with them to the Olympics but quickly saw that its design and technology was way behind the European built Donoratico and Stampfli shells being used by the other nations.
 With Marty Tomanovits in the seven seat they raced in a borrowed Donoratico eight for the B final and rowed to an overall eighth place in the Olympic regatta.

 The same selection criteria were used for the 2nd World Rowing Championships - those held at Bled in 1966.
 The Victorian King's Cup crew of 1966 were selected as the Australian eight and they rowed to a tenth placing in Bled with Tomanovits again seated at seven.

 Coaching and administration

 Post competitive rowing Tomanovits was a coach at Xavier College (Melbourne) and of a number of national championships crews.
 He coached a Mercantile pair to the national title in 1966, a lightweight eight to a title win in 1975 and a lightweight four to championship victory in 1976.
 He coached the Victorian state selection lightweight four to Penrith Cup victory in 1976.

 He was a club captain and a selector at Mercantile, a board member of Rowing Victoria from 1987 to 1991 and a state and national regatta umpire.